 Salvation Mountain was the first stop along my day-trip to Niland earlier this year.
-I previously shared photos from my visit to East Jesus located further down the road in Slab City.
 I actually discovered this location through Instagram.
 I’d seen many stunning photoshoots done here, so I figured it would be a visually appealing place to check out.

 I’m not religious, but I appreciate the effort put into creating Salvation Mountain, which is entirely human-made.
 It is a project that was started decades before by Leonard Knight as a tribute to God.
 It stands about 50 feet tall and consists of adobe brick, straw, and thousands of gallons of paint.